lgswa-25t2/milestone/latest/experiments/exp08-big-query.md

-# Experiment 6: Verification of Error Cause Reporting and Connectivity Monitoring for Raspberry Pi
+# Experiment 8: TBD - about BigQuery

 ## Results and recommendations